Saturday, December 28, 2024

 Meanwhile, classical compositions from as early as the 17th century and for 300 hundred years after that are still being played today in concert halls and large venues like sports stadiums and parks.
 Anyone now with access to various recording media from smart phones to TV to sophisticated multi-speaker systems at home can listen to it.
 Snobbery may still exist among those self-elevated classical purists but access and desire to enjoy the same music is no longer limited to the ruling class.

 And the thing is, during that long period of almost four centuries, only about forty or so composers are considered to have attained greatness that to this day their works remain the foundation of classical music upon which modern composers continue to build on.
-The music of Brahms, Mozart, Beethoven, Chopin, Rachmaninov, and thirty plus or so others, are the standards of classical music today.
+The music of Brahms, Mozart, Beethoven, Chopin, Rachmaninov, Tchaikovsky and thirty plus or so others, are the standards of classical music today.
 But only a handful from each composer's works are considered signature pieces that are most sought after by both listeners and musical performers (either vocally or instrumentally).

 Pop music by definition is already widely popular to the music-consuming public so we will not spend much time with it.